 Importance of a Strong Plot Outline

 Creating a strong plot outline is crucial for maintaining narrative coherence and tension throughout your fantasy story.
-It allows you to strategically place key events, ensuring they unfold in a logical yet exciting manner.
 An effective outline acts as a framework that supports character development and thematic expression while providing flexibility to explore creative impulses during the writing process.

 Benefits include:

-- ENHANCED Character Arcs: Aligns character development with plot progression.
+- Stronger Character Arcs: Aligns character development with plot progression so growth feels earned

 Techniques for Structuring Your Fantasy Novel